glubsy/ytdl_batch/README.md

 ### TODO

-* Pass cookies for members-only videos
+* Pass cookies for members-only videos (Twitch handler in subs)